chasefinch/amp-renderer/README.md

 ## Usage

-If using Django, you can automatically apply AMPRenderer via middleware with [Django AMP Renderer](https://github.com/chasefinch/django-amp-renderer).
+If using Django, you can use the [Django AMP Renderer middleware](https://github.com/chasefinch/django-amp-renderer).

 Otherwise, install via PyPI: